eventbrite/javascript/es6/README.md

 }
 ```

-Initialize static class properties using declarative syntax instead of assigning to the class after the class declaration:
+Initialize static class properties using declarative syntax instead of assigning to the class after the class declaration in order to keep everything within the class declaration:

 ```js
 // good